Robinlovelace/odjitter/README.md

     commercial centers, or modifying disaggregation threshold values depending on variables such as zone size, improve results?

-Before further refining the approach, the priority should be validation to answer the first of these questions.
-To do so requires a place that has both good open OD data and good observed travel behavior data, for example from manual and automatic counters at point locations on the network (Lindsey et al. 2013) and other sources of data (Zheng et al.
+Before further refinements are made, we advocate empirical research to validate the jittering approach outlined in this paper as a foundation for further work on OD data pre-processing and disaggregation.
+Such research requires case studies that have both good open OD data and good observed travel behavior data, for example from manual and automatic counters at point locations on the network (Lindsey et al. 2013) and other sources of data such as trajectory datasets from GPS devices (Zheng et al. 2016).
-2016).

 # References